 When you invest a lot of time, money and emotions in a house it can become a home that you will be content to live in for many years to come.
+A long-term renovation project will not only reward you with a beautifully restored property, but a place filled with lasting memories and love.

 Owners: Helen and Martin Ephgrave are both retired.
 Helen has three grown-up children: Cherie, Andrew and Alex; Martin has one grown-up son, Nicolas